3

 Acting more like a Denomination

-Sixty year old George B. Kulp became the new General Superintendent, kulpreplacing the 51 year-old Rees.
+Sixty year old George B. Kulp became the new General Superintendent, replacing the 51 year-old Rees.
 Kulp would serve for the next 16 years.
 Kulp made no speeches about being an interdenominational movement.
 Rather, he aimed to turn the rag tag band of independent entrepreneurs into a proper denomination.
 He would have some success.
 Kulp had military experience[1] and was known as an “old paths” conservative.
 Now renamed the International Holiness Apostolic Union the new Manual included the objective “to form local unions and Churches”(my italics) in order to “conserve the Holiness work.”
 A series of “covenant” questions were approved for new members which included the typical lifestyle issues of the day: attending church, giving to the church and to the poor, personal and family devotions, just dealings with others, discharging debts faithfully, avoiding tattling, backbiting, and frivolous conversation, and the usual prohibitions of the day: tobacco, alcohol, gambling, dances, shows, theaters, horse-races, and base-ball games.[2]
 The new seven-member General Board (called then the General council) included none of the original founders.
 The General Conference (then called the General Assembly) included all the General leaders, every DS, and one pastor and lay person from each church.
 All other ministers got a voice though not a vote.

 The come-out question